 Start investing in yourself mentally and physically now.

-Values not friendships — a lot of startups team come together because they were friends before.
+A lot of startups team come together because they were friends before.
 Understand that you not only have a friendship in common but you share values.
-It is not only about the list of 10 values you hang on the walls of your company and you try to get into everyone's head, but it is about personal values.
+It is not only about the list of 10 values you hang on the walls of your company and you try to get into everyone's head.
+It is also about personal values.
 Share an alignment in how you see the world.

 We build software to scale the unscalable.
 There are a lot of people out there offering black box solutions.
 I really believe that the future of humanity are cyborgs.
 Automation is doing all our jobs cheaper and faster.

-Be relentless — there are going to be haters and detractors, a lot of noise in your life but you need to stand firm on your position.
+There are going to be haters and detractors. a lot of noise in your life but you need to stand firm on your position.
 Get better as using no as a motivation in your life.
 You will hear a lot of nos in your entire life as an entrepreneur and, that is perfectly okay.

 That's it about Web Summit Highlights - Day #1!
 If you are around Web Summit these days make sure to meet Gina, our CEO, and Adrian, the CTO of Wolfpack Digital.
 They are the coolest, and, oh, did we forget to mention they are fluent in startups and tech?

 Also, stay tuned for Web Summit Highlights day #2!